Gluten-Free Blackberry Crisp Tart

 - Total Time: 60 minutes

 - Method: Baking

 - Diet: Gluten Free

 This quick and easy Blackberry Crisp Tart has an oatmeal crust, a layer of quick blackberry chia jam, and fresh blackberries!
 It’s perfect with vanilla ice cream.
 This simple recipe is gluten-free, refined sugar-free and vegan.

 - 1 tablespoon maple syrup

 - 2 teaspoons tapioca flour

-- Add blackberries, maple syrup, and tapioca starch to a medium bowl and toss until coated.
+- Halves the remaining blackberries and toss with the maple syrup and tapioca starch in a medium bowl.
 Set the blackberries aside while you make the crust.

 - Bake for 40-45 minutes or until the filling is bubbling and the crust is lightly brown.
 At around 20 minutes, tent the tart with foil to prevent it from getting too brown.
 Let cool completely before slicing and serving.